Where the Vibram FiveFingers fits into adventure travel

 When I went whitewater rafting this spring at the Wildman Ranch, my guide warned me the biggest danger facing people on the Peshtigo River is when people dump in fast water and try to walk.
 Their feet can get stuck in the rocks and the current pulls them forward and there is a dangerous chance of drowning.
 This most likely happens when they wear bulky shoes.
 The chances of your feet getting stuck with the sleek Vibram FiveFingers on are great reduced.

-The Vibram website says the KSO is best used for: “Running, Fitness Training, Cross Fit, Light Trekking, Bouldering, Water Sports & Travel.”
+The Vibram website says the KSO is best used for: “Running, Fitness Training, Cross Fit, light trekking, bouldering, water sports & travel.”
 I can vouch that they are an ideal river shoe.
-I also agree with the light trekking notion.
-I hiked for six miles without discomfort.
-I did get a little bit of a blister, but that is normal when hiking six miles on a new pair of shoes.
+Vibrams are best used for light trekking as noted above.
+I hiked for six miles without discomfort, and I did get a little bit of a blister.
+This is normal when hiking six miles on a new pair of shoes.

 I would not want to hardcore backpack in them, and I have yet to run in them, so that review will have to wait.
 They also make a great camp shoe.
 The one negative about the shoe is they are kind of a commitment to put on.
 You have to fit each little toe into their place; however, I have heard this gets easier as you become accustomed to them.
 Also, as I mentioned previously, once you put them on you will not have to take them off as they are so multipurpose.